 Skype, though, is not perfect.
-Glitches can happen during the session, leading to jerky video calls or muffled audio sounds.
-The most annoying thing that could happen is when Skype calls keep disconnecting or Skype calls drop after a few seconds, especially when you’re in the middle of an interview, a meeting, or an important conversation.
+Glitches can happen during the session, leading to jerky videos or muffled audio sounds.
+The most annoying thing that could happen is when your calls keep disconnecting or they drop after a few seconds, especially when you’re in the middle of an interview, a meeting, or an important conversation.
 And when you try to reconnect with your contact, you get a “Call Failed” notification instead.

-This article will show you what to do when you can’t make calls on Skype.
-But before we do, let’s look at the common reasons why Skype calls disconnect frequently.
+This article will show you what to do when you can’t continue using Skype.
+But before we do, let’s look at the common reasons why a Skype call disconnects frequently.

 Why Do Skype Calls Keep Disconnecting?

-Another reason for terrible Skype call quality is the version of the Skype you are using.
+Another reason for a terrible call quality is the version of Skype you are using.
 If you haven’t updated Skype for a long time, there may be new features or improvements you’re missing out on, therefore affecting the overall quality of the service.

-If calls get dropped while you’re trying to make one, your credits may not be enough for the call.
+If calls disconnect while you’re trying to make one, your credits may not be enough for the call.
 It is also possible that the problem is with Skype itself.
-We’ll later show you what to do to when Skype calls keep disconnecting often, so that you can get back to your call as soon as possible.
+We’ll later show you what to do when a Skype call keeps disconnecting often so that you can get back to your call as soon as possible.